Video Conferencing Solutions

 Microsoft Teams is a part of Microsoft 365 (M365) offering.
 It is replacing Skype for Business as an integrated collaboration platform which works like WhatsApp and WeChat to facilitate both internal and external collaboration amongst staff and students.
 Regardless of whether staff or students are online or offline, you may communicate with your them in the form of text, audio, and video, share files with colleagues, as well as collaboratively edit the same document without sending the file back and forth through email in real-time.
 Users can create different Teams to work and communicate with different groups of people.
 Within a Team, members can also set up separate private channels which cover specific topics.
 Conversations, files and notes are only visible to members of the Team or the channel.
 Teams also allows users to schedule online meeting or create ad-hoc meeting.
 Staff and students may use Teams with their M365 account in the form of email@example.com for staff, and firstname.lastname@example.org for students.
 Users are reminded that staff and students use different M365 tenant and inter-tenant communications are more restrictive than communications in the same tenant.

 Room-based Video Conferencing systems communicate over the traditional H.323 protocol which aims to connect with other remote room-based systems to provide a higher video conference quality.
 Rooms that are equipped with these units can provide a high-quality video conference service suitable for holding large meetings.
 However, the room-based systems usages have been dramatically reduced due to increased popularity of video conferencing software.
-To use the system, departments must first reserve rooms equipped with the compatible system (YEUNG-LT1/LT15, Multi-media Conference Room, Senate Room, etc) via the Venue and Classroom Booking System and then submit an online CSC Work Request for on-site support.
+To use the system, departments must first reserve rooms equipped with the compatible system (YEUNG-LT1/LT15, Multi-media Conference Room, Senate Room, etc) via the Booking System for Lecture Theatres, Classrooms, and Student Counters and then submit an online CSC Work Request for on-site support.
 This service is provided free of charge.
 However, users may need to pay over-time charges for outside office hours support.